 Respiratory Syncytial Virus (RSV), COVID, and Flu Infections in the Winter

-Winter is the time of year to spend inside with friends and family, and we’re all beginning to go back to more traditional holiday gatherings after COVID precautions have relaxed.
-Unfortunately, this year has a trio of illnesses that are causing major problems for infants, the elderly, and those who are immunocompromised.
+Winter is the time of year to spend inside with friends and family, unfortunately, it can be a season that sees these trio of illnesses cause major problems for infants, the elderly, and those who are immunocompromised.

-COVID is still a public health threat and is predicted to have seasonal spikes.
-These spikes can coincide with seasonal spikes in other illnesses, specifically the flu and RSV.
-And the flu season is beginning to start earlier and earlier causing a surge in hospitalizations in the United States.
+These illnesses have seasonal spikes that can coincide with each other.
+The flu season is beginning to start earlier and earlier causing a surge in hospitalizations in the United States.

-Another virus that’s making the rounds is respiratory syncytial virus, also known as RSV, and infection can have a wide range of symptoms in different age groups.
+Another virus that makes the rounds in the winter is respiratory syncytial virus, also known as RSV, and infection can have a wide range of symptoms in different age groups.
 In most adults, RSV will present as a simple cold that’s relatively easy to get over after a week, but it’s more dangerous for children and seniors.

 Respiratory Syncytial Virus (RSV) Outbreaks

 RSV is mounting a high number of cases.
-Children are the most affected by RSV and the hospitalization rate of infants and children being treated for RSV symptoms is already overwhelming hospitals and creating the need for overflow treatment areas in parking lot tents, gift shops, and other areas of the hospital.
+Children are the most affected by RSV and the hospitalization rate of infants and children being treated for RSV symptoms can overwhelm hospitals during the winter.

-Seniors are also seriously affected by RSV, like any other respiratory infection, and the hospitalization rate for the respiratory syncytial virus this season is already 10 times higher than usual.
+Seniors are also seriously affected by RSV, like any other respiratory infection, and the hospitalization rates for the respiratory syncytial virus has been rising during the winter as well.

 RSV symptoms can range from mild cold symptoms to difficulty breathing that requires hospitalization.
 Many with RSV can treat themselves at home by drinking fluids, using saline nasal drops, and running a humidifier.